mozilla/explainers/README.md

 This repo is for developing explainer files until ready for external feedback, or archival if we decide an explainer is no longer worth pursuing.

+For new minimum explainers (those missing any of sections 2 through 6), we expect that those sections are added within 2-4 weeks of publishing your minimum explainer, using pull requests.

 When ready to solicit external feedback on an explainer:
 * create a new repo for the explainer (same short-name if possible),
 * move the explainer file into that new repo (with history)